Which OpenVPN clients to use and how to install them

 How to install OpenVPN on Windows

-Once you have downloaded and installed the latest 32 or 65 bits stable version of OpenVPN for Windows, import the file using the utility “Import configuration” of OpenVPN and then you will only need to press the “Connect” button.
+Once you have downloaded and installed the latest supported 32 or 64 bits stable version of OpenVPN for Windows (OpenVPN 2.5 is the latest supported version as of June 2023), import the file using the utility “Import configuration” of OpenVPN and then you will only need to press the “Connect” button.

 Copy the content for the VPN we sent you by email on the “windows” directory to the folder C:\Program Files\OpenVPN\config.
 Finally, right-click on the notification tray icon and then click on connect.